-The Weymouth Zoning Ordinance has two components: (1) a zoning map that illustrates how the town is divided into different land-use districts, and (2) a set of text articles describing the regulations that apply in each district.
+Weymouth's Zoning Ordinance has two components: (1) a zoning map that illustrates how the town is divided into different land-use districts, and (2) a set of text articles describing the regulations that apply in each district.
 Municipal zoning ordinances are governed by Chapter 40A of the Massachusetts General Laws.

 In some cases, the Zoning Ordinance may require a developer to obtain a special permit before starting construction, either from the Board of Zoning Appeals or the Planning Board.
-If a proposed project does not comply with all provisions of the Zoning Ordinance, the developer must seek as a zoning variance.
+If a proposed project does not comply with all provisions of the Zoning Ordinance, the developer must seek a zoning variance.
 A variance can only be granted by the Board of Zoning Appeals.

-Important Zoning and Land Use Documents
+Important Land Use Documents

-The Weymouth Zoning Ordinance is found in Chapter 120 of the Town's Code of Ordinances and is available in a user-friendly, interactive format through the online eCode360 Code Library.
+Weymouth's Zoning Ordinance is found in Chapter 120 of the Town's Code of Ordinances and is available in a user-friendly, interactive format through the online eCode360 Code Library.

 - Zoning Ordinance

 - Zoning Map Legend